 All aspects of our curriculum are supported by a programme of educational visits/school trips and extra-curricular events (a mixture of events held at school, in London and across the country).
 Examples of both are provided below.

-Walking around our school, visitors notice it is a calm and focused learning environment.
+Walking around our school, visitors will notice that it is a calm and focused learning environment.
 This is especially important for our children who are hearing impaired - although we believe that all children benefit from a purposeful and tranquil setting.

 At Selwyn there is a clear homework timetable and children are expected to practise and consolidate their learning from school at home, supported by their parents and carers.
 Newsletters are sent home to inform parents and carers about the term’s learning, school events and planned educational visits.

-We all have high expectations of our pupils.
-High standards of presentation and individual commitment are paramount at Selwyn.
-We believe that the classroom should reflect and celebrate the learning and teaching through large, bright and visually stimulating display
+We all have high expectations of our pupils; high standards of presentation and individual commitment are paramount at Selwyn.
+We believe that the classroom should reflect and celebrate the learning and teaching through large, bright and visually stimulating display.

 An overview of our curriculum, by year group and by subject, for the academic year, is provided as a document to download on this page.

-Additional details re our teaching of English and maths are provided below.
+Additional details about our teaching of English and maths are provided below.
 Further information regarding our curriculum and the way in which it is taught is provided in our subject policies, copies of which are available under our Model Publication Scheme.
 Please contact the school office for further information.